katahiromz/ShellStudy/README.md

    files, folders, applications, documents, web pages, network resources, and more.
 This versatility allows users to create shortcuts to a wide range of items and resources on their system.

-## What is `shlwapi.dll`?

-`shlwapi.dll` is a Dynamic Link Library (DLL) file in Microsoft Windows operating systems.
-The name stands for `"Shell Light-Weight utility library"` API.
-It contains a collection of utility functions and APIs (Application Programming Interfaces) that provide various functionalities related to the Windows shell and other system components.

-Here are some key functions and features provided by `shlwapi.dll`:

-1. **String Manipulation**: `shlwapi.dll` includes functions for working with strings, such as text manipulation, comparison, and formatting.
-These string-handling functions are often used by applications and system components for tasks like parsing file paths, working with URLs, and handling user input.

-2. **Path Manipulation**: It provides functions for working with file and directory paths, including functions for combining, splitting, and normalizing paths.
-These functions help ensure compatibility and consistency when dealing with file system paths across different versions of Windows.

-3. **URL Handling**: `shlwapi.dll` includes functions for parsing and manipulating Uniform Resource Locators (URLs), such as extracting components like the protocol, host, path, and query parameters.
-These functions are used by web browsers, email clients, and other applications that interact with web resources.

-4. **File Operations**: It provides functions for performing various file operations, such as copying, moving, deleting, and renaming files.
-These functions supplement the file management capabilities provided by other system libraries and APIs.

-5. **Registry Operations**: `shlwapi.dll` includes functions for working with the Windows Registry, such as reading and writing registry keys and values.
-   These functions are used by applications and system components to store and retrieve configuration settings and other persistent data.

 ## What of the registry does a shell extension use?